breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 * [Strong Generalization and Efficiency in Neural Programs](https://arxiv.org/abs/2007.03629), Li et al., 2020.
 * [Neural Execution of Graph Algorithms](https://arxiv.org/pdf/1910.10593.pdf), Veličković et al. (2020)

 The field of natural language has also developed a rich set of graph-based representations, such as [constituency](https://en.wikipedia.org/wiki/Phrase_structure_grammar), [dependency](https://en.wikipedia.org/wiki/Dependency_grammar), [link](https://en.wikipedia.org/wiki/Link_grammar) and other and other typed attribute grammars which can be used to reason about syntactic and semantic relations between natural language entities.
 Research has begun to show many practical applications for such grammars in the extraction and organization of human knowledge stored in large text corpora.
-Those graphs can be further processed into ontological representations for logical reasoning.
+Those graphs can be further processed into ontologies for logical reasoning.

 <center>
 <img align="center" width="60%" src="https://upload.wikimedia.org/wikipedia/commons/8/8e/Thistreeisillustratingtherelation%28PSG%29.png"/>
 </center>

-Using coreference resolution and entity alignment techniques, we can reconstruct internally consistent relations between entities, reflecting cross-corpus consensus in natural language datasets.
-These relationships can be stored in [knowledge graphs](https://arxiv.org/pdf/2003.02320.pdf), and used for information retrieval and question answering, e.g. on wikis and other content management systems.
+Using coreference resolution and entity alignment techniques, we can reconstruct internally consistent relations between entities, which capture cross-corpus consensus in natural language datasets.
+When stored in [knowledge graphs](https://arxiv.org/pdf/2003.02320.pdf), these relations can be used for information retrieval and question answering, e.g. on wikis and other content management systems.
 Recent techniques have shown promise in automatic knowledge base construction (cf. [Reddy et al.](https://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00088), 2016).

 <!--![logical_forms](../images/logical_forms.png) -->
 <center>